zeevachaver/scientific-paper-discovery-recsys/README.md

 ## Important project framing

-You can collect a large graph, but the later cleaning, ranking, relation scoring, and evaluation logic is the same.
-The expensive part is labeling/evaluation, so you can rank over a large candidate pool but evaluate a sampled target-candidate set.
+We can collect a large graph, but the later cleaning, ranking, relation scoring, and evaluation logic is the same.
+The expensive part is labeling/evaluation, so we can rank over a large candidate pool but evaluate a sampled target-candidate set.